EHB-MCT/remedial-assignment-MohammadRashidEhb/README.md

 ---

 Tested and developed with Unity 6 (6000.0.25f1).
-For full instructions, consult `ZombieFarm_Documentation.pdf` or visit our Itch.io page.
+For full instructions, consult `documentation pdf` or visit the Itch.io page.
 Have fun defending your farm!